Properties of Inequalities

 Likewise:

-So adding (or subtracting) the same value to both a and b will not change the inequality
+So adding (or subtracting) the same value to both a and b won't change the inequality

 Multiplication and Division